iambmelt/TrainingContent/O3651/O3651-0 Setting up your Developer environment in Office 365/Lab.md

 # Setting up your Development Environment in Office 365
-In this lab, you will create a cloud development environment an
+In this lab, you will create a cloud development environment for Office 365.

 ## Exercise 1: Obtain Office 365 and Azure subscriptions
 In this exercise you obtain trial subscriptions to Office 365 and Azure.
 If you already have these subscriptions, you can skip this exercise.